benatkin/T/notes.md

 ## JSONML is more flexible than XML

-In JSONML, attributes can contain
+In JSONML, attributes can contain anything an element can.
+This can be handy in processing steps before things need to be turned into html attributes.

-To do the equivalent with XML would be unsightly.
-One way to do it would be to have